E3 CNC Router Kit

 The E3 is a full 3 axis machine.

 How are the pieces clamped on the table bed?
 Does the unit come with hold down clamps?

 The spoilboard bed has 1/4"- 20 inserts.
-The kit comes with 1/4"-20 screws and wing nuts along with 8 clamps for mounting the work piece.
-The assembly manual can be downloaded and reviewed in the link above.
+The kit comes with 1/4"-20 screws and wing nuts along with 8 clamps for mounting the workpiece.
+The assembly manual can be downloaded and reviewed on the link above.

 What type of material is used to make the frame of the machine?

 The E3 CNC router frame is made from 6 mm 5 ply Baltic birch.
 The spoil-board is 1/2" MDF.